balzac-lang/balzac-doc/source/transactions.rst

 -------
 AbsLock
 -------
-The field :balzac:`absLock` allow to specify when a transaction will be valid.
+The field :balzac:`absLock` allows to specify when a transaction will be valid.

 The time can be expressed in two ways: